Ronald J. Falk: Research

-Falk's seminal basic and translational research has focused on characterizing the cell, tissue and physiologic changes in the development of specific autoimmune kidney diseases and developing new approaches for studying autoimmunity, inflammation and basic neutrophil/monocyte biology.
-He has conducted seminal research on the pathogenesis of ANCA-associated vasculitides that affect small- to medium-sized blood vessels.
+Falk is a preeminent authority in glomerular disease and vasculitis.
+His clinical practice is deeply intertwined with his research, where he investigates the intricate cellular, tissue, and physiologic changes that underpin autoimmune kidney diseases.
+He is dedicated to advancing the understanding of innate and adaptive immunity, inflammation and fundamental neutrophil/monocyte biology.
+He has conducted seminal research on the pathogenesis of ANCA-associated vasculitides that affect small to medium-sized blood vessels.
 Falk studies kidney diseases caused by anti-neutrophil cytoplasmic autoantibodies, which are a major cause for the most common forms of aggressive glomerulonephritis and systemic vasculitis in adults.
 ANCA are formed against antigens in the cytoplasm of neutrophil granulocytes (the most common type of white blood cell) and monocytes.
 Clinical lab tests for ANCA are now common worldwide.

-Falk and his colleague J. Charles Jennette, MD, Kenneth M. Brinkhous Distinguished Professor and Chair of UNC Pathology and Laboratory Medicine (1999-2019), authored a landmark 1988 article in the New England Journal of Medicine reporting the discovery of a new class of autoantibodies called myeloperoxidase-specific antineutrophil cytoplasmic autoantibodies (MPO-ANCAs) that cause the most common form of aggressive immune-mediated inflammatory kidney disease.
+Falk and his colleague J. Charles Jennette authored a landmark 1988 article in the New England Journal of Medicine reporting the discovery of a new class of autoantibodies called myeloperoxidase-specific antineutrophil cytoplasmic autoantibodies (MPO-ANCAs) that cause the most common form of aggressive immune-mediated inflammatory kidney disease.

 In the early 1990s, further investigations by Falk and his collaborators revealed that ANCA could actually cause disease.
 In 1990, his paper in the Proceedings of the National Academy of Sciences first suggested that ANCAs could be pathogenic and described how ANCAs cause substantial injury to endothelial cells that line small blood vessels.

 In 1994, Falk and Jennette convened an International Consensus Conference that yielded the Chapel Hill Nomenclature for Small Vessel Vasculitis, which has now been adopted on a worldwide basis.
 The goals of this conference were to reach consensus on names for the most common forms of vasculitis and construct a specific definition for each.
 Because of advances in the understanding of vasculitis, nearly two decades later, clinicians and scientists from numerous disciplines were invited to Chapel Hill to revisit the nomenclature and participate in the 15th International Vasculitis & ANCA Workshop.
 A revised nomenclature for vasculitides was adopted that was considered more relevant and more valuable.